 Don’t assume that your users don’t have assistive technology needs.

 Even if your product serves a small subset of users, any one individual may experience situational (working in a loud environment) or temporary disability (having an arm in a cast), or develop a more permanent one.

 - This series of accessibility perspectives videos from the World Wide Web Consortium (W3C) demonstrate how accessibility can be essential for some, but useful for all.

 - Video: make technology work for everyone (YouTube) provides a short introduction to digital accessibility.
 It also covers some of the reasons why it's so important.

 Steps to take

-- Include people with disability in your research and usability testing.
+- Include people with disability and older people in your research and usability testing.

 - Understand diversity - be mindful that everyone has a wide range of preferences and abilities.

 - Personas for accessible user experience (Rosenfeld Media)

 - How to develop personas (usability.gov)